sifophp/compost/README.md

  - A remotely cloned git repo where the production path points to.

 ## Installation
  - Download this source code into your production server.
+Ensure `$APP_DIR_SYMLINK` doesn't exist yet.
  - Edit the `deploy.cfg` with your project settings
- - Clone the project and create a symlink in the APP_DIR:

-Copy and paste with the final `deploy.cfg`:

-	source deploy.cfg
-	git clone $GIT_REPO $RELEASES_SKELETON_DIR
-	ln -s $RELEASES_SKELETON_DIR $APP_DIR

-You should not serve in production this folder yet, since is pointing to the "skeleton" and that's only a temporary state until you deploy for the first time.
+ - After you have deployed for the first time, change your DocumentRoot to point to `$APP_DIR_SYMLINK`

 ### Dependency management
 If you don't have composer or similar installed, now is the moment.
 Composer works like this: